James Wandin: Football

 One of ten children, James left school at 15 in 1949 and played Australian rules football with the Healesville seconds.
 The team won the Yarra Valley Football League (YVFL) premiership and Wandin was awarded the YVFL Seconds Best and Fairest.

 He moved on to play with the Healesville seniors who won a premiership in 1951.

 He joined St Kilda Football Club in 1952, after a period of training with them at Junction Oval.
 He was the first Aboriginal footballer with St Kilda, playing centre half forward.
 Other Aboriginal players in the VFL at the time were Essendon's Norm McDonald and Melbourne's Eddie Jackson.
 He left St Kilda Football Club after just 17 games due to "homesickness" and what he later reflected as a lack of support.

 Wandin was appointed as captain-coach of Healesville in 1954, a position he held until 1960.

 Wandin won the YVFL best and fairest medal in 1954, 1957, 1958 and 1959 and led Healesville to the 1954 premiership.
-Wadin was also Healesville's senior football captain from 1968 to 1970.
+Wandin was also Healesville's senior football captain from 1968 to 1970.

 The best and fairest award in the Yarra Valley Mountain District Football League Division Two competition was called the James Wandin Medal.
 The Wandin Medal continued as the best and fairest award in the now Outer East Football Netball League.

 He was called up for National Service in 1952.

-He joined the Postmaster-General's Department and worked for 37 years, but continuing to coach football at Healesville and Apollo Bay.
+He joined the Postmaster-General's Department and worked for 37 years, but continued to coach football at Healesville and Apollo Bay.

 In 2003 Wandin reflected on the racist taunts he faced during games in a report in The Age newspaper: "Opposition players would call you niggers and all that, the whole lot, Kooris and whatever week in, week out.
 Pretty rash things said, I can tell you.
 You had to just deal with it yourself, nothing like what Michael Long's got now going.
 You dealt with it, you just got on with the game."